Phileosopher/commonplace/groups-small.md

 Bad leaders create [conflicts](people-conflicts.md).
 Conflicts are inevitably one-on-one, and a leader's decisions will typically favor some people.
 But, favor to one side will naturally discredit the opposing side.
 There are many variables to consider, so the only way a leader can know which person to promote comes strictly from [experience](maturity.md) combined with [wisdom](understanding.md).

 Good leaders *also* create [conflicts](people-conflicts.md).
 Usually, they're antagonizing existing conflicts members may have wanted to avoid, and they do it because they [understand](understanding.md) that avoiding conflicts erodes members' [trust](trust.md) in one another.
 But, they [can successfully navigate to a "third option"](people-5_conflicts.md) by recalling other personal conflicts in the past.

+APPLICATION: Once [trust](understanding-certainty.md) in the leaders is gone, the group disbands or rebuilds itself because someone else will lead in an entirely different way.

 ## Results